 Move unblocked attackers to the Used Pile.
 End all effects and clear all damage.
 End turn.
 Move dice from Out of Play to the Used Pile.

 Meet new friends, get new cards, and discover new strategies!

-Log on to WizKidsEventSystem.com to find game stores in your area hosting Dice Masters: organized play events!
+Log on to WIN.WIZKIDS.COM to find game stores in your area hosting Dice Masters organized play events!